bunnerman/RDBMS/RDBMS MicroProject/Code Documentation.md

 There are a total of 5 tables in the project.

 Student, CourseInfo, AttendanceServer, Schedule and Subject.
-These come together to form the attendance managing system (although it is a student data DB on it's own once after complex it became).
+These come together to form the attendance managing system (although it is a student data DB on it's own once it became more complex).

 ### CourseInfo